AliSoftware/OHHTTPStubs/README.md

 _This may be useful to install different stubs in different classes (say different UIViewControllers) and various places in your application._

-You can remove the latest added handler with the `removeLastHandler` method.
+You can remove the latest added handler with the `removeLastRequestHandler` method.

+You can also remove any given handler with the `removeRequestHandler:` method.
+This method takes as a parameter the object returned by `addRequestHandler:`. _Note that this returned object is already retained by OHHTTPStubs, so you may keep it in a `__weak` variable._

 ## Complete example